-There are five funded projects underway for commuter rail system expansion.
-The Greenbush project is a major expansion project currently in full-scale construction, and the other three represent closing costs of past expansion projects.
+There are five funded projects for commuter rail system expansion.
+The Greenbush project is a major expansion project currently in full-scale construction, and the other four represent closing costs of past expansion projects.
 As the Authority continues its efforts to meet increasing demand for its services, operating costs will increase for operations and maintenance.
 Therefore, these efforts will have a negative impact on the Authority's operating budget.

-☑ Greenbush Commuter Rail Line
+Greenbush Commuter Rail Line

-This large expansion project, currently underway, consists of the rehabilitation and preparation of the Old Colony Greenbush Line for full commuter rail service to South Station in Boston.
-The scope includes construction of 17.1 miles of track, seven stations, a layover facility, a tunnel through historic Hingham Square, the purchase of necessary passenger coaches, and personnel training costs.
-This commuter rail line serves the towns of Weymouth, Braintree, Hingham, Cohasset, and Scituate.
+The scope of work of this project included the rehabilitation and preparation of the Old Colony Greenbush Line for full commuter rail service to South Station in Boston.
+The scope included construction of 17.1 miles of track, seven stations, a layover facility, a tunnel through historic Hingham Square, the purchase of necessary passenger coaches, and personnel training costs.
+This project has been completed and now offers transportation services to the towns of Weymouth, Braintree, Hingham, Cohasset, and Scituate.
+The funding in place is for a few closeout line items.

-☑ Worcester Commuter Rail Extension Closeout
+Worcester Commuter Rail Extension Closeout